oixel/iffy-radio/README.md

 2. Install python extension in VS Code
 3. Run "sudo apt install pip" in CMD

+NOTE: Might need to utilize --break-system- on Raspberry Pi

 # WILL HAVE TO AUTHENTICATE YOUTUBE ACCOUNT IN TERMINAL TO DOWNLOAD AGE RESTRICTED VIDEOS

-Rest of requirements soon to be written out.
+Rest of requirements soon to be written out soon

-NOTE: If getting pytube error follow this: https://stackoverflow.com/questions/70776558/pytube-exceptions-regexmatcherror-init-could-not-find-match-for-w-w